 Students may be promoted, placed, or retained based on their academic standing.
-In order for 9th grade students to be promoted to the High School they must have a total of no less than five (5) credits.
-Four (4) of these credits must be core credits (math, science, English language arts, and social studies) while the 5th credit can be an elective credit.
 7th and 8th grade students must pass five (5) of six (6) classes.
 Students who do not meet this requirement may be retained, placed in a support academy the following year, and or be required to attend summer school.
 The minimum requirement for earning credit for a course will be 60% (D-).
 Students who score 59.5% or lower will not receive credit for the course.